dietrichm/dotfiles/README.md

 ### universal-ctags

-Aside from common global configuration options set in `.ctags`, additional project-level parameters can be defined within `.ctags.d/*.ctags` files.
+Aside from common global configuration options set in `ctags/global.ctags`, additional project-level parameters can be defined within `.ctags.d/*.ctags` files.
 This allows to exclude i.e. compiled or vendor source files using more `--exclude=` options.

 ### Phpactor